-[September 9, 2021 Update: Mr. Johns’ hernia mesh lawsuit against Bard ended yesterday with a defense verdict after a short jury deliberation.
-It is tough blow.
-Our lawyers will update this page later today with more details and our take on what this means for future settlements in the hernia mesh lawsuits.]
+[December 12, 2021 Update: Mr. Johns’ hernia mesh lawsuit against Bard ended earlier this fall with a defense verdict after a short jury deliberation.
+It was a tough blow.
+The video below provides our take on what this means for future settlement amounts in the hernia mesh lawsuits.

 Does This Defense Verdict Impact Future Settlements?